Have you ever had something you’re embarrassed about? Something you don’t want anyone to know?

 Or does it?

-As it turns out, the Guru’s favorite thing was what happens next.
-Or what sometimes happened next.
+As it turns out, the Guru’s favorite thing is what happens next.
+Or what sometimes happens next.

-Every now and then, Melissa would take off her slipper and let Lucy rub her head against her bare foot.
+Every now and then, Melissa takes off her slipper and lets Lucy rub her head against her bare foot.

 Maybe you can understand this.
 Maybe you’re one of those folks who has a little bit of a foot fetish.
 Maybe that’s one of your secrets.

-Well, you’re in good company, because apparently the Guru loved nothing more than to rub her little furry head on Melissa’s bare foot.
+Well, you’re in good company, because apparently the Guru loves nothing more than to rub her little furry head on Melissa’s bare foot.

 (I had Melissa take this picture.
 I wanted photographic evidence.)